 When you use this method, Excel will override the system setting ("list separator character") and open the file correctly.

-This is one of my best approaches for splitting all your data on the basis of desire delimiters.
+This is one of my best approaches for splitting all your data on the basis of desired delimiters.

 The steps are as follows: